 The Variable in the Experiment

-We also observed in the 80% group, that by changing one thing about each experiment, the observed reaction could also change.
-In science that one thing we changed would be considered the "variable."
-The key is that only one variable was changed in thousands of experiments, and where the observed reactions had changed, those changed reactions were either of the three distinct movement patterns that we had observed in the initial stages of this experiment.
-Conclusion: the test subject was either able to hold their arm still, or, in motor performance failure, there were one of three distinct patterns of movement observed.
+We also observed in the 80% group, that by changing one thing about each experiment, the observed response could change.
+In science that one thing we changed is the “variable.”
+The key is that only one variable was changed in thousands of experiments.
+Where the observed responses had changed, the responses were either of the three distinct movement patterns that we had observed in the initial stages of this experiment.
+Conclusion: the subject was either able to hold their arm still, or one of three distinct movement patterns were observed.
 Sometimes the movement was subtle, sometimes obvious, but each time within just three types.

-Here are the things that were changed in any one experiment.
+Here are the things that we changed in any one experiment.
 Remember, only one thing was changed at a time:

-One single part of the subject's body was touched.
+We touched one single part of the subject’s body.

-Something of clinical interest was placed on the subject's body (of consistent size and weight).
+We placed something of clinical interest on the subject’s body (edible, and of consistent size and weight).

-Skeptic check: ask yourself, again, if you are getting that gut feeling mentioned above.
+Skeptic check: ask yourself, again if you are getting that gut feeling mentioned above.
 If you are, ask yourself if you can logically describe why you are feeling this emotion.
 Do you object to the variables of the experiment?
-Why?
-If something stirs your emotions so far, it is not about a scientific experiment or its variables.
+Why would it stir your emotions?
+So far, we are only discussing a scientific experiment, or its variables.
 If the scientific method itself is your issue, then maybe you should just stop reading this now.
-If you are feeling this way now, and you can't pinpoint why, it will likely become less clear and worse as you continue.
-However, if this is not challenging your emotions, and to you the process we are going through is apparent as logical and scientific, let's move forward.
+If you are feeling this way now, and you can’t pinpoint why, it will likely become less clear and worse as you continue.
+However, if this is not challenging your emotions, and to you the process we are going through is apparent as logical and scientific, let’s move forward.

 By now, thousands of people have been through these clinical trials and the reactions to the variables observed.
-When looking back at the data and tracking the health of the participants (known as a longitudinal study), a particular pattern becomes very evident: The part of the body, when touched, that correlated with an altered response, inevitably showed as a problem area for the individual, in 85% of cases, up to 13 years after the initial testing was done.
+When looking back at the data and tracking the health of the participants (known as a longitudinal study), a particular pattern becomes very evident: The part of the body, that correlated with an altered response when touched, inevitably showed as a problem area for the individual, in 85% of cases, up to 13 years after the initial testing was done.